 And like it they did.
-7und70 attended three shows including Cologne and Hamburg to report:”Support bands often have problems to get enough respect, especially if the crowd is waiting for the main act.
+Lola attended three shows including Cologne and Hamburg to report:“Support bands often have problems to get enough respect, especially if the crowd is waiting for the main act.
 But not MIRRORS… the Germans loved them!
 I’ve heard from a lot of people that they were absolutely delighted with them.
 It’s not only because of their influences like KRAFTWERK, OMD or any other band.
-I listened to some of their tracks before the tour thanks to The Electricity Club and their great taste in music.
+I listened to some tracks before the tour thanks to ELECTRICITYCLUB.CO.UK and their great taste in music.
 I expected a fantastic support act for OMD but I must admit MIRRORS were more than that.
 Their music is emotional, melodic, epic, intelligent and also powerful and fresh.
 Well, simply beautiful!”

 But they also connected with the audience: “I’m sure their tour EP sold very well, especially with the autographs they gave at the same time.
 So everybody had the chance to talk to them.
 Very nice!
 I also met them backstage after the Cologne concert.
 They are such nice and good-looking guys!
 Those guys are just amazing, adorable and very talented.”

 So is the intelligent sartorial elegance of acts like MIRRORS and HURTS more likely to appeal to the Germans?
-“Possibly…” 7und70 replied, “but I myself must admit, I like their smart style”
+“Possibly…” Lola replied, “but I myself must admit, I like their smart style”

-This was reflected by OMD’s drummer Mal Holmes who amusingly said: “MIRRORS do OMD better than OMD do OMD…they look and sound great!”
-7und70 summed things up by saying: “I must admit, I will always love OMD’s music.
+This was reflected by OMD’s drummer Mal Holmes who amusingly said: “MIRRORS do OMD better than OMD do OMD… they look and sound great!”
+Lola summed things up by saying: “I must admit, I will always love OMD’s music.
 But it seems that MIRRORS could be their worthy successors.”

 Just as when THE HUMAN LEAGUE’s Philip Oakey appeared on stage with LITTE BOOTS at Heaven in 2009 and HEAVEN 17 performed with LA ROUX on BBC 6Music, the electro torch is steadily being handed over.
 Synth Britannia’s elder statesmen are playing their part in helping the youngsters take electropop into the next generation.